kashbagare/bikesharing/README.md

 ## Overview of Analysis

-In this module challenge, we used Tableau to create visualizations of bike data in order to convince investors that a bike-sharing program in Des Moines is a solid business proposal.
+Use Tableau to create visualizations of bike data to convince investors that a bike-sharing program in Des Moines is a solid business proposal.

 ## Results